 On one-way analysis of variance (ANOVA), there were no significant differences in the WISQOL and F-WISQOL groups (Table 2).
-Cronbach's $\alpha$ was used to assess the internal consistency within each domain of the WISQOL and F-WISQOL questionnaires (Table 3).
-Internal consistency was high for all domains for both questionnaires ranging from 0.89 to 0.97 for the WISQOL and from 0.92 to 0.97 for the F-WISQOL (Table 3).
-Table 4 illustrates interdomain association in the F-WISQOL, measured by Spearman correlation.
-Moderate to very strong associations were found between all of the domains.
-Values ranged from r=0.68-0.91, with acceptable correlation between D1, D2 and D3, but weaker correlation between D4 (vitality) and the 3 other domains r=0.68-0.73.
+Cronbach's α was used to assess the internal consistency within each domain of the WISQOL and F-WISQOL questionnaires (Table 3).
+Internal consistency was high for all domains for both questionnaires, ranging from 0.89-0.97 for the WISQOL and 0.92-0.97 for the F-WISQOL (Table 3).
+Table 4 illustrates inter-domain association in the F-WISQOL, measured by Spearman cor-